AleksaArsic/SNESmapFix/README.md

   - GARBAGE(x) - garbage to be eliminated

 Optional:
-  - FORMAT_OUTPUT - format ouput file in a specific number of columns
+  - FORMAT_OUTPUT - format output file in a specific number of columns

 This project is made in Code::Blocks (v16.01)